Coordinate Masking Protocols

 def normalize_and_pad(self, coords: List[Tuple[float, float]], min_batch: int = 1024) -> np.ndarray:

-"""Discretize coordinates, apply jitter buffer, and pad to uniform length."""
+"""Discretize coordinates, snap to grid centres, and pad to uniform length."""

 if not coords: